onion2020/onion2020/index.md

 ---
 permalink: /
-title: People LVM 2020: People in Language, Vision and the Mind
+title: ONION 2020: peOple in laNguage, vIsiOn and the miNd
 ---

 ### A workshop co-located with [LREC 2020](https://lrec2020.lrec-conf.org/en/)